The story is well-known in some parts of the world:

 Monopoint needlework of wool on cotton scrim made by this blog’s author.1992-1996.

-They became aware of the conditions in which they were living: a paradisical garden, naked, subordinate.
+Adam and Eve became aware of the conditions in which they were living: a paradise of a garden in which they were naked and subordinate.

 Detail of Adam and Eve from a Spanish illuminated manuscript, the Escorial Beatus; c.950 CE; Spain.

 Monopoint needlework made of wool in cotton scrim by this blog’s author.
 1986-1991.